Yoctol/bottender/docs/channel-viber-setup.md

 ---
 id: channel-viber-setup
-title: Setup Viber
+title: Viber Setup
 ---

-## Enable Viber Channel
+## Enabling Viber Channels

+To enable Viber channels, you can start either from new or existing Bottender applications.

-### Create a New Viber Bottender App
+### New Bottender Applications

-`Create Bottender App` is the best way to start building a new application in Bottender.
+**Create Bottender App** is the best way to start building a new application in Bottender.

 To create a project, run: